-If you had an employee who is a shareholder in the company, but also participating in an ESOP scheme, this would count as a single stakeholder, even though they hold two different types of securities.
+If you had an employee who is a shareholder or member in the company, but also participating in an ESOP scheme, this would count as a single stakeholder, even though they hold two different types of securities.

-If an investor is a shareholder under their name as an individual (eg. Bob Clarke), but also has a shareholding under a separate company entity they're also part of (eg. Bob Clarke's Lightbulbs Limited), then they would be counted as two separate stakeholders.
+If an investor is a shareholder or member under their name as an individual (eg. Bob Clarke), but also has a shareholding under a separate company entity they're also part of (eg. Bob Clarke's Lightbulbs Limited), then they would be counted as two separate stakeholders.